Please click here for the latest information regarding Benedictine University's response to the Coronavirus (COVID-19) outbreak.

 At Benedictine University, you have the opportunity to learn from a group of dedicated and knowledgeable faculty in an established program with small class sizes.
-The Physics program offers three concentrations: Physics, Biophysics and Physics Education.
-These concentrations are designed to provide paths to different careers and opportunities.
-Each concentration emphasizes research and involvement in activities that will develop skills that can be used for a lifetime.
-On-campus opportunities include independent and summer research projects, and work as a laboratory or teaching assistant in introductory courses.
+The Physics program emphasizes research and involvement in activities that will develop skills that can be used for a lifetime.
+On-campus opportunities include independent and summer research projects.
 The Chicago area also offers numerous opportunities for research internships.
 Many of our students have worked off campus at Argonne National Laboratory, BP Amoco Research Center and Fermi National Accelerator Laboratory, all located within 13 miles of campus.
 Others have gone to prestigious programs out of state and even out of the country.

-The Department of Physics and Engineering is located in the Birck Hall of Science.
+The physics program is located in the Birck Hall of Science.
 Several physics labs are dedicated to specific types of study.
 One lab is dedicated to introductory physics courses, another to physics education, another to optics, and a fourth to advanced physics and research.
 Students have access to a technology-rich environment with a wide array of computing resources that are available on or off campus.
 One of the newest additions is a highspeed parallel processing cluster that is available for student research and advanced computational activities.
 The Benedictine Library in Kindlon Hall contains a collection of physics journals and serves as an access point for electronic materials pertinent to physics.

 The Benedictine chapter of the Society of Physics Students conducts a multifaceted program to stimulate interest in science and engineering.
 Students also have the opportunity to attend lectures and presentations at nearby universities and research facilities.